krivadna/krivadna/README.md

 </div>

-# 🌐 Cybersecurity Chronicles: A Digital Awakening ⚡
+# 🌐 Digital Awakening ⚡

 > *"In the depths of code lies the path to digital enlightenment"*